zcox10/gcp-vm-gpu-setup/README.md

 ## Configuration

 All the major parameters for the setup are defined in the `config.yaml` file.
 This modular file lets you adjust settings for GCP, GitHub, SSH, and the Python environment without modifying the scripts.
+Additionally, in a `.env` file, set a variable named `GITHUB_PERSONAL_ACCESS_TOKEN` to add an SSH key to a GitHub account.

 ## Configuration Details